 Day 1 -

-Depart from London (regional flight connections and flight upgrades are available on request) on a direct flight to Chania, due to arrive late evening.
+Depart from London (regional flight connections and flight upgrades are available on request) on a direct flight to Chania.
 On arrival we will be met by our coach and transferred to our hotel.
 A welcome dinner is served in a local restaurant this evening.

 Day 2 -